-Examples o f good practice Examples of poor practice • An advising-only intermediary firm used a web- based system as its database of leads, contact names and addresses.
-It also stored telephone and meeting notes there which were accessed by staff using individual passwords. • A file review at an IFA revealed disorganised files and missing KYC documentation in three of five files reviewed.
-Files did not always include a checklist (We expect that KYC information should be kept together in the file so that it is easily identifiable and auditable.) • A home finance broker classified customers as A, B or C for record keeping purposes.
-A's being Active, B's being 'one-off or infrequent business' who he maintained contact with via a regular newsletter and C's being archived customers.
-5
+- An advising-only intermediary firm used a web- based system as its database of leads, contact names and addresses.
+It also stored telephone and meeting notes there which were accessed by staff using individual passwords.

+- A home finance broker

+classified customers as A, B or

+C for record keeping purposes.

+A's being Active, B's being

+'one-off or infrequent business'

+who he maintained contact with

+via a regular newsletter and C's

+being archived customers.